dgrisham/wenv/README.rst

 1. Clone this repository.
 2. Create the directory `$XDG_CONFIG_HOME/wenv` (or `$HOME/.config/wenv`) and
-    put the `template` file there and `extensions` directory there.
+    put both the `template` file and `extensions` directory there.
 Also, create a directory inside of that `wenv` directory called `wenvs`, which will store the wenv files for all of your projects.
 If you're in this repository, you can run the following lines to complete this step: